vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 [^9]: ... while 23% was hydro; 22% was wind; 20% were biofuels, 8% was solar, and 2% was geothermal; see Table 10.3 (p.
 170)

 Globally, biomass use is estimated to be more important, at 6%,[^10] constituting more than a third of global renewable resources (Fig. 7.8; p.
 109).
 The high use of biomass in the wider world is a reflection on the difference between developed countries like the U.S. and developing countries that are more likely to rely on more primitive forms of energy like firewood and animal dung.
-Since most biomass around the world is burned for individual use, emissions controls are essentially non-existent, resulting in high levels of pollution-smoke and harmful chemicals that would be scrubbed out of a power plant's exhaust.[^11]
+Since most biomass around the world is burned for individual use,
+emissions controls are essentially non-existent,
+resulting in high levels of pollution-
+smoke and harmful chemicals
+that would be scrubbed out of a power plant's exhaust.[^11]

 [^10]: ... down considerably from ~25% in 1950

 [^11]: Note that CO2 is common to both, and is not scrubbed out of power plant exhaust, comprising the bulk of the emissions.

 <details><summary>Box 14.3: Life is Thin and Precious</summary>